-11.1.2.
+- 11.1.2.
 Any request from a customer to join a subscription service must be an independent transaction, with the specific intention of subscribing to a service.
-A request from a subscriber to join a subscription service may not be bundled with a request for a specific content item.

-11.1.3.
-Where possible, billing for a subscription service must indicate that the service purchased is a subscription service.

-11.1.4.
-Customers may not be automatically subscribed to a subscription service as a result of a request for any non-subscription content or service.

-11.1.5.
-Subscription services with different billing frequencies should not have a subscription mechanism likely to cause a customer to accidentally subscribe to a more frequent service.

-11.1.6.
-Members must ensure that children accessing subscription services confirm that they have permission from a parent or guardian do to so.

-11.1.7.
-Once a customer has subscribed to a subscription service, a notification message must be sent to the customer containing the following information:

-- (a) The name of the subscription service; - (b) The cost of the subscription service and the frequency of the charges; - (c) Clear and concise instructions for unsubscribing from the service; - (d) The service provider's telephone number.

-11.1.8.
-A monthly reminder SMS must be sent to all content subscription service customers containing the following information:

-- (a) The name of the subscription service; - (b) The cost of the subscription service and the frequency of the charges; - (c) The service provider's telephone number.

-11.1.9.
+A request from a subscriber to join a subscription service may not be bundled with a request for a specific content item. - 11.1.3.
+Where possible, billing for a subscription service must indicate that the service purchased is a subscription service. - 11.1.4.
+Customers may not be automatically subscribed to a subscription service as a result of a request for any non-subscription content or service. - 11.1.5.
+Subscription services with different billing frequencies should not have a subscription mechanism likely to cause a customer to accidentally subscribe to a more frequent service. - 11.1.6.
+Members must ensure that children accessing subscription services confirm that they have permission from a parent or quardian do to so. - 11.1.7.
+Once a customer has subscribed to a subscription service, a notification message must be sent to the customer containing the following information: - (a) The name of the subscription service; - (b) The cost of the subscription service and the frequency of the charges; - (c) Clear and concise instructions for unsubscribing from the service; - (d) The service provider's telephone number. - 11.1.8.
+A monthly reminder SMS must be sent to all content subscription service customers containing the following information: - (a) The name of the subscription service; - (b) The cost of the subscription service and the frequency of the charges; - (c) The service provider's telephone number. - 11.1.9.
+The monthly reminder SMS must adhere to the following format: - (a) The monthly reminder must begin with either "Reminder: You are a member of NAME OF SERVICE" or "You are subscribed to NAME OF SERVICE". - (b) Any marketing for a new service must appear after the cost and frequency of the existing service and the service provider's telephone number. - 11.1.10.
 Once a customer has subscribed to a subscription service, neither the amount and frequency of the charges nor the frequency of the service may be increased without the customer's explicit permission.

 11.2.
-Customer support

-11.2.1.
-Assistance, such as 'help' information, for subscription services must be easily available to customers, and must not be limited to a medium that the customer is unlikely to have access to.

-11.3.
 Termination of a service

-11.3.1.
-Instructions on terminating a subscription service must be clear, easy to understand, and readily available.

-11.3.2.
-All subscription services must have a readily available unsubscribe facility which costs no more than one rand.

-11.3.3.
-Customers must be able to unsubscribe from any subscription service via SMS using no more than two words, one of which must be 'STOP'.

-11.3.4.
-Members must ensure that the termination mechanism is functional and accessible at all times.
+- 11.2.1.
+Instructions on terminating a subscription service must be clear, easy to understand, and readily available. - 11.2.2.
+All subscription services must have a readily available unsubscribe facility which costs no more than one rand. - 11.2.3.
+Customers must be able to unsubscribe from any subscription service via SMS using no more than two words, one of which must be 'STOP'. - 11.2.4.
+Members must ensure that the termination mechanism is functional and accessible at all times. - 11.2.5.

-11.3.5.
 A user must be removed from a subscription service if no successful bills have been processed for that service for more than three months, or if there is an indication from one of the mobile networks that the number is no longer in use.

-11.3.6.
+11.2.6.
 If a user ports their number from one operator to another, that number must be removed from all subscription services.

-12. Charitable promotions
+12. Miscellaneous

 12.1.
-Information to be provided
+Charitable promotions

-12.1.1.
-Any promotional material for charitable and/or fundraising promotions must make it clear that network operator fees and administration fees will deducted from amounts paid.

-12.1.2.
-Promotional material must specify the identity of the beneficiary.
+- 12.1.1.
+Any promotional material for charitable and/or fundraising promotions must make it clear that network operator fees and administration fees will deducted from amounts paid. - 12.1.2.
+Promotional material must specify the identity of the beneficiary. - 12.1.3.

-12.1.3.
 Promotional material must make clear any restrictions or conditions attached to the contribution to be made to the beneficiary.